“The body knows everything. We know very little“

 Relationship with Self and Others

 I think of us humans as social creatures wired for connection.
 When we experience adversity our capacity for connection can be blocked off or reduced.
-I encourage you to slow down, explore your relational patterns and make sense of your process.
+In therapy I might encourage you to slow down, explore your relational patterns and make sense of your process.
 The gestalt approach can help in gaining more self-awareness and finding choices in relating to yourself and others.

 The gestalt approach emphasises that we are ‘whole’ selves and not separated entities of body, mind and soul.
 It is often the body that remembers psychological wounds.
 Understanding how your body responds can be helpful in managing embodied experiences like anxiety and stress.